ali-abdelqawy/discountor/README.md

 ## VS Code Settings

 The `.vscode/settings.json` file configures consistent editor behavior across all contributors, including formatting, linting, and TypeScript preferences.

+---

+> **Note:** Please keep this README up to date when making changes to the project configuration, tooling, or workflows.